makinacorpus/django_pyoidc/docs/settings.rst

 **Default** : ``True``

+This setting is enabled by default on Django Rest Framework authentication (when you use drf for the key in DJANGO_PYOIDC, see :ref:`Configuring django_rest_framework` for more details).
+You can also activate it for more classical providers.
+But in DRF mode the ``access_token`` is the only information you receive from the user, and you need to extract claims from the token, that's why we use introspection to both validate the token and get more informations from it.

-This setting is only used for DRF authentication.
-When enabled, we will not try to parse the token and we will use the introspection endpoint of the identity provider to perform token validation.
+When this setting is enabled, we will use the *introspection endpoint* of the identity provider to perform token validation and return a clear extraction of the ``access_token``.

+When disabled the access token claims are not extracted, you only have the ``access_token`` in its JWT encoded format.
+You can then decide to try an extraction on your own with a jwt library, or keep it as a JWT.
+If your SSO provider provides enough claims in the userinfo token you do not need to extract content from the ``access_token``.
+That's why we do not extract the ``access_token`` claims by default.
+If you need informations from the ``access_token`` activating this setting will add a round trip to the SSO server, but at the end you'll have all the ``access_tokens`` claims in clear text.

 oidc_paths_prefix
 *****************